-At n/naka, everything is done with the utmost care.
+At the two-Michelin-starred restaurant n/naka, everything is done with the utmost care.
 From the attentive service to the meticulous plating, chef Niki Nakayama and partner Carole Iida-Nakayama have put thought into every detail, allowing diners to simply focus on the dishes in front of them.

 The restaurant’s 13-course menu stays true to the spirit of traditional kaiseki, which embraces the celebration of hyper-local, seasonal ingredients in their truest state.
 But by adhering to this philosophy, the food at n/naka expresses a clear, unique point of view.
 Through the perfectly balanced application of modern and traditional techniques, everything on the plate, whether its decadent sea urchin or humble produce from the restaurant’s organic garden, truly shines.